Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

-- *Empty Value*
+- *Empty value*
-  Select what will be mapped to the destination attribute if the source attribute value is empty.
+  Click the drop-down list and select the value that will be mapped to the destination attribute if the source attribute value is empty.
 The following options are available:
+  - **null**
-  - **null**: The destination attribute value is empty.
+    The destination attribute value is empty.
+  - **0**
-  - **0**: The destination attribute value is 0.
+    The destination attribute value is 0.

   [comment]: <> (Is that right?)